pine64/website/content/contests/the-logo-challenge.md

 Concerns with the currently design include multiple points:

 The heavy pinecone logo and the thin text are in a strong contrast due to the width of the different elements.
 Black elements are generally considered as “heavy”, which creates a tension with how thinly the text is written.
-The pinecone logo uses lighter colors on the top and heavier  on the bottom, while the text is equally heavy throughout the text and on a fixed base-line.
+The pinecone logo uses lighter colors on the top and heavier  on the bottom, while the text is equally heavy throughout the text and on a fixed baseline.

 There is also a contrast created with the coloring.
 On the left side there are four different blue colors used on the logo, while on the right side black is introduced.
 A general rule of thumb is to avoid using more than 3 colors.